Yulin-W/alternate-history-editor/README.md

 ## Notes
 - Using the admin level map will be rather laggy, so for most purposes rather use national level map
 - Nation level map doesn't have nation names yet
+- Need to refactor to clean up code and split files

 ## BUGS
 - Admin map colouring appears to colour in everything after switching time poits
+- Need to ensure olour change upon assign, not upon mouse leaving region
+- Strange map data leak issues and causes colour assigning to cook

 ## Possible uses
 - Alternate history timeline OFC ^_^